1951 24 Hours of Le Mans: Entries

 Works entries were entered by Aston Martin, Frazer-Nash, Healey, Jaguar, Jowett, Panhard and Renault as well as self-built cars from Allard, Cunningham, DB, Delettrez, Gordini and Monopole.
 The biggest sensation were the three works cars from Jaguar after their private entry the year before.
 Designed in complete secrecy specifically for Le Mans, the XK-120C, or C-Type (‘C’ standing for ‘Competition’) was 450 kg lighter than before and its 3.4L engine developed 205 bhp with a top speed of 160 mph (257 km/h).
 Along with Fairman, Whitehead and Johnson, team manager “Lofty” England paired them up respectively with debutants Stirling Moss and Peter Whitehead and multiple Mille Miglia winner Clemente Biondetti.

 Sydney Allard again had the biggest cars, returning with a pair of his J2s with their 5.4L Cadillac engines.
 John Wyer’s works Aston Martin team fielded three DB2 coupés, bolstered by a pair of privately-entered DB-2s.
 In the 3.0L class, their reliable 2.6L engines had improved to develop 138bhp.

 Cunningham C-2R driven by Wacker and Rand.
 It did not finish.

 Talbot-Lago T26C driven by Rosier and Fangio.
 It did not finish.
+The car competed with cycle fenders in the race.

 Briggs Cunningham also returned, this year with three cars of his own design – the first serious American entry for victory in 20 years.
 Although heavy, the C-2R with its big 5.4L Chrysler V8 engine, could develop a powerful 225bhp and had a top speed over 240 km/h.